Econ Market Research

 One of the key drivers is that consumers are now demanding more recognition and loyalty to brands.
 Brands are using brand licensing to tap into new markets and expand product lines without large capital investment or infrastructure.
 As a result of this demand to expand into various product categories, regions, and consumer segments, licensing partnerships have increased in such industries as entertainment, fashion, and sports.

 The growth of digital media and e-commerce has made a significant impact in the brand licensing market.
 Online platforms have made it easier for brands to reach larger audiences, and businesses are increasingly licensing their intellectual property to tap into the online retail space.
 Social media and digital marketing have also helped to increase brand visibility, thereby increasing its appeal to licensors and licensees alike.
 On the other hand, some challenges to consider include keeping the brand image and quality.
-With licensing, licensors need to choose their licensees wisely not to tarnish the reputation of their brand.
+With licensing, licensors need to choose their licensees wisely not to ta ish the reputation of their brand.

 Drivers Insights